-The UN Secretariat for Principles for Responsible Management Education held its 3rd Global Forum in June 2012 at United Nations Conference on Sustainable Development – Rio +20.
+The UN Secretariat for Principles for Responsible Management Education (PRME, which has a long development history from the founding of the UN) held its 3rd Global Forum in June 2012 at United Nations Conference on Sustainable Development – Rio +20.

 The purpose of the Global Forum was to test certain ideas of what business schools and management related academic institutions and universities can do to train current and future generations of management leaders to build the foundation for sustainable global economy, society and biosphere challenges.